 - Familiarize yourself with TCC’s academic resources.

-- Contact your adviser or a Student Affairs staff member to discuss the consequences of a withdrawal and to request additional assistance with regard to your current and future personal and career goals.
+- Contact your advisor or a Student Affairs staff member to discuss the consequences of a withdrawal and to request additional assistance with regard to your current and future personal and career goals.

 - Contact a Financial Aid staff member regarding your financial aid status.
 Students should be aware of the following: